tinko26/ao/docs/api/src/ao_sys/ao_rendezvous.h.md

 );
 ```

-This type represents the exchanging of data at a rendezvous.
+Represents the exchanging of data at a rendezvous.
 It takes three parameters.
 First, a pointer to data provided by the other task.
 Second, a pointer to a location to store that data (or anything else).
 Third, an additional parameter that can be used to tweak the exchanging.

 # Structs